jacobsen9026/AD-Accounts-Manager/README.md

 Do you want easier delegation of basic account functions?

-Do you want to easily reset a users password from your phone?
+Do you want to easily reset a user's password from your phone?

 Setting up ACL's in active directory is complicated, and at the end of the day, you're still stuck with a desktop interface.